Tomskneft: Activity

 Tomskneft operates in the oil and gas industry, mainly focusing on exploration and extraction of the sources.
 As of 2020, the company owned 32 oil and gas fields, extracting annually up to 5,2 million of tons of oil.
+In 2022, the company's revenue amounted to 183 billion rubles.

 Controversies

 In December 1998, Asirota Limited, a Cypriot company, holding 13% of Tomskneft's shares, accused Yukos of violating the rights of minority shareholders by lowering Tomskneft's oil prices.
 This case was later used in a trial against Mikhail Khodorkovsky, Yukos's former owner.
 He was allegedly accused of stealing 350 million tons of oil from Tomskneft and other Yukos's subsidiaries.
-Russian economist Sergei Guriev later regarded the trial and subsequent incarceration of Khodorkovsky as a political repression.
+Russian economist Sergey Guriyev later regarded the trial and subsequent incarceration of Khodorkovsky as a political repression.

 In 2015, Tomskneft was fined for illegal use of an oil exploration and extraction sites in the Kargasoksky District.
 Upon paying the fine, the company was granted permission to exploit the industrial sites.

 In 2019, Tomskneft and the PetroAlians Oil Company signed an agreement to extract petroleum at the Lomovoye oil field in the Tomsk region.
 In May 2020, due to an accident, Tomskneft's workers left PetroAlians's equipment in the oil well.
 In April 2022, the court ruled that Tomskneft had to pay 30,7 million rubles to its partner for the lost equipment.
 Although Tomskneft appealed the suit in June 2022, the court of appeal confirmed that the company should pay the established sum to PetroAlians.
 In December the same year, the arbitration court of the Tomsk oblast has ruled that the "Samotlorneftepromkhim" (SNPK) drilling company should pay 30,7 million rubles to Tomskneft to reimburse the loss of PetroAlians's equipment at Lomovoye oil field.